 If the connection to Azure failed, you can attempt to troubleshoot the problem by connecting manually.

-It's highly recommended to have the following three accounts in the same region: the Video Indexer account that you're connecting with the Media Services account, as well as the Azure storage account connected to the same Media Services account.
+It's highly recommended to have the following three accounts in the same region: the Video Analyzer for Media account that you're connecting with the Media Services account, as well as the Azure storage account connected to the same Media Services account.

 Create and configure a Media Services account

 Make sure the Media Services account was created with the classic APIs.